Dn-Sn22/RegimeLab/README.md

 ## License

-MIT License — see [LICENSE](LICENSE) for details.
+MIT License - see [LICENSE](LICENSE) for details.

 ---

 <div align="center">

-*Built with Python, asyncio, and a long-term vision.*
+*Built with Python, asyncio, and a long-term research mindset.*
-*Currently in research phase — not financial advice.*
+*Currently in research phase - not financial advice.*

 </div>